 The Patrol Division of the Berkeley Heights Police Department is the largest of all the divisions within the Department.
 The Patrol Division is responsible for responding to all calls for service within the community and is led by Patrol Commander Lt.
-William Ives.
+Frank Mea Jr.

 Patrol responds to all 911 calls as well as all non-emergency police department calls.

 The Division is comprised of four patrol squads, each squad supervised by a Sergeant or Corporal at all times.